greenboxal/doggohub/doc/development/frontend.md

 implementing new features, especially those that may rely on connection with external services.

-GitLab's CSP is used for the following:
+DoggoHub's CSP is used for the following:

 - Blocking plugins like Flash and Silverlight from running at all on our pages.
 - Blocking the use of scripts and stylesheets downloaded from external sources.